microsoft/code-with-engineering-playbook/docs/code-reviews/process-guidance/README.md

 1. Assess the time to merge across sprints to see if the process is improving.
 1. Ping required approvers directly as a reminder.

-## Recommendations for a better code review

-### Take your time to review but don't go beyond of the specific task

-You shouldn't review code too quickly but neither take too long in one sitting.
-If you have many pull requests or if the complexity of code is demanding the recommendation is to take a break between reviews to recover, and focus on the ones you are most experienced with.

-Always remember, the goal of a code review is to verify that the specified task has been achieved.
-If your suggestions are on code related to, but not included in the PR, raise those suggestions as separate tasks (bugs, technical debt etc.).
-Don't block the current PR on suggestions outside the scope of the PR.
+## Code reviews shouldn't include too many lines of code

+It's easy to say a developer can review few hundred lines of code, but when the code surpasses certain amount of lines, the effectiveness of defects discovery will decrease and there is a lesser chance of doing a good review.
+It's not a matter of setting a code line limit, but rather using common sense.
+More code there is to review, the higher chances there are letting a bug sneak through.
+See [PR size guidance](../pull-requests.md#size-guidance).

-### Automate whenever possible
+## Automate whenever reasonable

-Automate as much as possible (styling, etc.) to avoid the need for "[Nit's](https://en.wikipedia.org/wiki/Nitpicking)" and allow the reviewer to focus more on functional aspects of the PR.
-By setting automated builds, tests and checks (something achievable in the [CI process](../../continuous-integration/README.md)), teams can save human reviewers some time and focus in areas like design and functionality for proper evaluation.

-This will ensure the team is focusing on the right things and it will reduce review time.
+Use automation (linting, code analysis etc.) to avoid the need for "[nits](https://en.wikipedia.org/wiki/Nitpicking)" and allow the reviewer to focus more on the functional aspects of the PR.
+By configuring automated builds, tests and checks (something achievable in the [CI process](../../continuous-integration/README.md)), teams can save human reviewers some time and let them focus in areas like design and functionality for proper evaluation.
+This will ensure higher chances of success as the team is focusing on the things that matter.

 ## Role specific guidance